Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: The algorithms

 \section{The algorithms}

 We report the complete algorithms presented in the previous sections for solving the Sylvester equation.
-In \Cref{alg:whitening_krylov} we depict the sketched-and-truncated approach for Sylvester equations.
-The truncated Arnoldi method for~\eqref{eq:sylvester_equation} is illustrated in \Cref{alg:standardinnerprod_krylov} in \Cref{appendix:algorithm}.
+In \Cref{alg:whitening_krylov} we depict the sketched-and-truncated approach {(with basis whitening)} for Sylvester equations. {We label this algorithm \sPKSM.} The truncated Arnoldi method for~\eqref{eq:sylvester_equation} is illustrated in \Cref{alg:standardinnerprod_krylov} in \Cref{appendix:algorithm} and {is labeled \tPKSM.}